vain/gitodo/README.md

 ---------

-Instead of giving explicit IDs, you can also use egrep-regexes to search your items.
+Instead of giving explicit IDs, you can also use egrep-regexes to search the subjects of your items.
 The following command edits all items matching "jane" or "diane", your TODO item with ID 432 and all items matching "gnu":

 	$ gitodo -e ':/(j|di)ane' 432 ':/gnu'

-Searching using `:/` as a prefix works with the `--edit`, `--print`, `--delete` and `--search` commands.
+Searching using `:/` as a prefix works with the `--edit`, `--print`, `--delete` and `--list` commands.
+Let me repeat: This only searches in *subject lines*.

-To filter your list of TODO items, you can use the `--search` command.
+To filter your list of TODO items, you can use the `--list` command.
 Again, you can either start your search term with `:/` to perform an
 egrep-search:

-	$ gitodo --search :/time
+	$ gitodo --list :/time
 	O Prio        Deadline          ID   Subject
 	- ----- --------------------- ------ -------
 	  [  0] [2012-07-13 11:01:00] [1156] time_t party

 Or, you can supply one or more ids and even mix both variants:

-	$ gitodo --search 7458 2436 :/time
+	$ gitodo --list 7458 2436 :/time
 	O Prio        Deadline          ID   Subject
 	- ----- --------------------- ------ -------
 	  [  0] [2012-07-01         ] [7458] lico-update
 	  [  0] [2012-07-13 11:01:00] [1156] time_t party
 	  [  1] [                   ] [2436] aoi patches

-To search in bodies of items, you can use `--body`.
+To search in *bodies* of items, you can use `--body`.
 Note: Don't prefix your search term with `:/` when using `--body`.
 The `:/` is only needed to distinguish IDs from search terms.
 As `--body` does not understand IDs, there's no need for `:/`.